 The Lead Independent Director receives an annual director's fee of \$25,000 and each person who serves as a Director and who is not otherwise an officer or an employee (such Director being classified as an "Outside Director") of the Company receives an annual Director's fee of \$30,000.
 In addition, each Outside Director who serves on a committee of the Board receives an annual fee of \$7,500.
 In addition to the annual Director fee, the Chairman of the Audit Committee receives an additional annual fee of \$20,000 and the Chairman of the Compensation Committee and the Chairman of the Nominating/Governance Committee each receives an additional annual fee of \$10,000.
 Each of the other Outside Directors will receive either restricted stock units or restricted stock awards immediately following the Annual Meeting, provided such person is a Director of the Company at such time.
-Effective January 1, 2011, the number of restricted stock units that the Outside Directors will be granted will be equal to 25,000 restricted stock units, not to exceed a fair market value of \$100,000 per year (which was reduced in January 2010 from \$125,000 with respect to the prior year's awards).
-Each of the restricted stock units referred to above shall be subject to a two-year vesting period; provided that at the time any non-employee Director ceases to be a Director of the Company (other than due to such Director's resignation), such non-employee Director's restricted stock units shall become fully vested at such time.
-The Company reimburses Directors for their travel and related expenses in connection with attending meetings of the Board and Board-related activities.
+Effective January 1, 2011, the number of restricted stock units that the Outside Directors will be equal to 25,000 restricted stock units referred to above shall be subject to a two-year vesting period; provided that at the time any non-employee Director ceases to be a Director of the Company (other than due to such Director's resignation), such non-employee Director's restricted activities.